DasMinner/Extensions/README.md

-You can find some extensions for Players.
+You can find some extensions for Players, Entitys and some other stuff.
 The extensions are made for kotlin (kspigot)